vastgroup/vast-tools/README.md

 VAST-TOOLS also requires species-specific library files (collectively known as VASTDB), which must be downloaded separately.
 VASTDB consists of pre-made Bowtie indices, annotation, and template files.
+See below for installation instructions.

 Installation
 ------------